-Before the miners, the area was called home by the Ute and Jicarilla Apache Indians who roamed the area in search of game and golden feathers for ceremonial worship.
-When Elizabethtown, just 5 ½ miles north, was in its heyday, the Eagle Nest area was utilized mostly for ranching and farming.
+Before the miners, the area was called home by the Ute and Jicarilla Apache Indians, who roamed the area searching for game and golden feathers for ceremonial worship.
+When Elizabethtown, just 5 ½ miles north, was in its heyday, the Eagle Nest area was mostly used for ranching and farming.

-In the 1920’s illegal gambling was introduced to the area.
-Eagle Nest became a popular spot along the road from Santa Fe to Raton where politicians and other travelers attended the horse races.
-A favorite stopover for the dignitaries, they were said to have caused quite a ruckus with their gambling, drinking and dancing.
+In the 1920s, illegal gambling was introduced to the area.
+Eagle Nest became a popular spot along the road from Santa Fe to Raton, where politicians and other travelers attended the horse races.
+A favorite stopover for the dignitaries was said to have caused quite a ruckus with their gambling, drinking, and dancing.

 The El Monte Hotel (now the Laguna Vista), as well as Doughbelly’s Cafe (now the building that houses Julio’s,) and The Gold Pan were said to have offered roulette and gaming tables, as well as slot machines.
 Slot machines were also found in many of the stores.

 Eagle Nest was in its heyday during the 1930s, with disputes often resulting in shots fired back and forth across Main Street.
 Reportedly one saloon owner, along the road that travels north from Eagle Nest to Idlewild, was known to provide free wine to those who came through its doors.
 The free pouring wine would inevitably lead to fights and discord among the rowdy customers, which the saloon “advertised” as free entertainment.